robomq/robomq.io/docs/STOMP.md

 You may clone the repository by `git clone https://github.com/robomq/Gozirra.git`.

-Import this library in your program	`import net.ser1.stomp.*;` and compile your source code along with gozirra.jar.
+Import this library in your program	`import net.ser1.stomp.*;` and compile your source code along with gozirra-robomq.jar.
 For example,

-	javac -cp ".:./gozirra.jar" Producer.java Consumer.java
+	javac -cp ".:./gozirra-robomq.jar" Producer.java Consumer.java

 Run the producer and consumer classes.
 For example,

-	java -cp ".:./gozirra.jar" Consumer
+	java -cp ".:./gozirra-robomq.jar" Consumer
-	java -cp ".:./gozirra.jar" Producer
+	java -cp ".:./gozirra-robomq.jar" Producer

 Of course, you can eventually compress your producer and consumer classes into jar files.

-> Java8 is recommended for compiling with this library.
+> Java7+ is required to compile with this library.

 ### Producer
 The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.